Teach Kids to Control Anger – Not Vent it

 Whose Problem is This Anyway?

 Remember that the child’s anger is the child’s problem.
-Don’t get involved in dialogue until the intensity diminishes.
+Don’t get involved in dialogue until the intensity decreases.
 Anger control is an important skill for children to learn and there’s no better time than now.
-See Emotional kids need this life skill.
 Implementing a formal Stop in response to heated emotion helps children regain control and keeps the problem focused on the child.

 Many adults don’t know how to deal with their increased intensity and push forward instead of backing off.
 The natural inclination when angry is to become more intense, but the best solution is to lower the intensity before moving forward.
 Parents who require this kind of process will go much further to help their children deal with anger.